bgoonz/gists-revamp/by-extension/markdown/Interview-Questions-Solved (2).md

 ---

 ### **Fizz Buzz** - Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”.
+But for multiples of three print “Fizz " instead of the number and for the multiples of five print “Buzz ".
+For numbers which are multiples of both three and five print “FizzBuzz ".

 - [[_eush77(Befunge)_]](https://github.com/eush77/Projects-Solutions/blob/solutions/Befunge/fizzbuzz.bf)